 The acronym MIPS stands for Multi-Directional Impact Protection System.
 This is an important safety system that is installed in bike helmets to help reduce the forces from specific impacts.
 Simply put, it is designed to keep you safe from a variety of impacts, which is why it is so crucial for helmets to have in place.

 If you are looking to share your adventures with your friends and family, then getting a bike helmet with a built-in camera mount is a good idea.
 That way, you’ll be able to attach your GoPro with ease.
-The Smith Optics Forefront All Mountain Bike Helmet is a great choice in this regard, as its integrated mount makes it quick and simple to attach your camera.
+The MOKFIRE MTB Helmets for Adults is a great choice in this regard, as its integrated mount makes it quick and simple to attach your camera.

 Of all the different helmets that we looked through, the very best has got to be the KINGBIKE Ultralight Specialized Bike Helmet.
 It has everything you would expect the best mountain bike helmet to have.
 It is easy to adjust, comfortable, and extremely safe.
 We highly recommend you check it out.